-The second problem, more specifically, concerns the way in which the EPA has proposed to evaluate that risk.
+The second problem concerns the way in which the EPA has proposed to evaluate the risk of these "currently unregulated former uses".
 In May 2018, the EPA published a document known as the “Problem Formulation of the Risk Evaluation for Asbestos,” which establishes the scientific approach the EPA will take in evaluating these new uses.
-Significantly, their approach will not include information from existing, or “legacy” uses of asbestos, despite the significant body of work around health risks stemming from those uses:
+Significantly, their approach will not include information from existing (or “legacy”) uses of asbestos, despite the significant body of work around health risks stemming from those uses:

 EPA is excluding these activities because EPA generally interprets the mandates under section TSCA § 6(a)-(b) to conduct risk evaluations and any corresponding risk management to focus on uses for which manufacture, processing or distribution is intended, known to be occurring, or reasonably foreseen, rather than reaching back to evaluate the risks associated with legacy uses, associated disposal, and legacy disposal, and interprets the definition of conditions of use in that context.

-This, E&E News reported, may serve to severely limit the types of exposures the EPA will include while formulating the potential risk of new uses for asbestos:
+E&E News reported that this approach may serve to severely limit the types of exposures the EPA will consider when formulating the potential risk of new uses for asbestos:

 That means the agency won't consider the dangers posed by, for example, asbestos-containing tiles, adhesives and piping in millions of homes and commercial buildings nationwide.

-According to the New York Times, the new rules will serve to narrow the ways in which asbestos is defined, as well:
+According to the New York Times, the new rules will serve to narrow the ways in which asbestos itself is defined as well: